-ACTION VIII: Tongue adjustmentEntire Contents Copyright © 2010 CBH
+ACTION IX: Tongue adjustmentEntire Contents Copyright © 2010 CBH

 |Back view of two Zuckermann brown plastic #6 jacks used since 1979: The later refinement on the right has the tongue spring support web.|